huynguy-db/arcion-docs/content/docs/security/credential-store.md

 description: "Replicant can consume credential information from a credential store.
 This page describes the necessary steps for creating a credential store."
 bookHidden: false
 weight: 15
+url: docs/references/credential-store
 ---

 # Setting up Credential Store
 Replicant is capable of consuming credential information from a credential store.
 This page describes the necessary steps for creating a credential store.

-Let's take an example of **Teradata->SingleStore** pipeline.
-Let's assume that you need to specify a URL to connect to Teradata and specify username/password to connect to SingleStore.
+Let's take an example of **Teradata->Snowflake** pipeline.
+Let's assume that you need to specify a URL to connect to Teradata and specify username/password to connect to Snowflake.
 For these requirements, you can create the keystore and encrypted keys by executing the following commands:

 ```shell
 echo "<TD_URL>" | keytool -importpass -keystore <keystore_file_name>.jks